QVQZZZ/HeFlwr/docs/en/installation.md

 Each command should return the version number of HeFlwr, Flower, and PyTorch, indicating that they have been successfully installed on your system.

 ### Next Steps
-After successfully installing HeFlwr along with Flower and PyTorch, you may want to:
+After successfully installing HeFlwr, Flower, PyTorch and Psutil, you may want to:
 - Visit HeFlwr's [homepage]() for an overview of the design background and guiding principles.
 - Check out the [Getting Started]() guide to begin using HeFlwr.
 - Explore the [Project Structure]() to familiarize yourself with HeFlwr's components.